 the amount of money out of your bond that you have paid in over and above your

 3 | Should you take a personal loan to buy a car?

-Getting a personal loan may be your only option for buying a car if you’re buying from a private seller or you’re buying an older car that a bank isn’t willing to finance.
+Sometimes getting a personal loan may be your only option for buying a car if you’re buying from a private seller, or you’re buying an older car that a bank isn’t willing to finance.

 You can buy an older vehicle that a bank or dealership wouldn’t be willing to finance

-You get the entire amount of money at the outset, so can negotiate a lower price on the vehicle since you’ll be paying the seller in cash
+You get the entire amount of money at the outset, so you may be able to negotiate a lower price on the vehicle since you’ll be paying the seller in cash

-You don’t need to put a deposit upfront, which some banks or dealerships may demand that you go beyond your loan
+You don’t need to put a deposit upfront, which some banks or dealerships may require

 Since these loans are unsecured, interest rates are